 What is Paediatric Urinary Incontinence?

-Paediatric urinary incontinence refers to the inability of a child to control their bladder, which results in wetting (Continence Foundation of Australia 2020).
+Paediatric urinary incontinence refers to the inability of a child to control their bladder, which results in wetting (Continence Health Australia 2024).

-Note: These age indicators may not be applicable to children with developmental delay, and are therefore based on children who are developing typically (Figueroa 2018).
+Note: These age indicators may not apply to children with developmental delay and are therefore based on children who are developing typically (Figueroa et al. 2025).

 Paediatric urinary incontinence is separated into two distinct categories: